 5. How to Make an Omelet

-Test Kitchen tip: Plan on 1/3 to 1/2 cup filling per 2-egg omelet, like this Cream Cheese & Chive Omelet.
+Step 1: Precook the filling ingredients before you start your eggs.
+Plan on 1/3 to 1/2 cup filling per two-egg omelet, like this Cream Cheese & Chive Omelet.

-Step 2: Crack eggs into a bowl.
+Step 2: Crack the eggs into a bowl.
 Whisk or beat together 1 tablespoon of water per egg with a pinch of salt and pepper.

-Test Kitchen tip: An 8- or 10-inch nonstick slope-sided skillet with a slippery-smooth surface and slightly thick base that distributes heat evenly is what we reach for when making omelets and frying eggs in the Test Kitchen.
+Test Kitchen Tip: An 8- or 10-inch nonstick slope-sided skillet with a slippery-smooth surface and slightly thick base that distributes heat evenly is what we reach for when making omelets and frying eggs in the Test Kitchen.
 We’re not omelet-biased here: They also make short work of grilled cheese sandwiches and quesadillas.